jbatnozic/hobgoblin-engine/README.md

 should start using Conan for this...
  - **Hobgoblin:** The engine itself.
  - **HobgoblinTest:** Unit tests for the engine.
- - **SimplePlatformer:** A small showcase game which uses Hobgoblin.
  - **SpaceshipPhysics:** Some old horrible code which may or may not compile successfully.
-Not really related to any of the above.
+Not really related to anything.
+ - **Typhon:** A small showcase game which uses Hobgoblin.
+The name was chones arbitrarily.

 Most of the directories have their own Readme file which describes relevant contents in more detail.